Shingō, Aomori

 Shingō (新郷村, Shingō-mura) is a village located in Aomori Prefecture, Japan.
-As of 28 February 2023, the village has an estimated population of 2,192 in 895 households and a population density of 15 persons per km^{2} (42 people per square mile).
+As of 28 February 2023, the village has an estimated population of 1,965 in 869 households and a population density of 13 persons per km^{2}.
 The total area of the village is 150.77 km2.

 Geography

 Shingō is in south-central Aomori Prefecture, east of Lake Towada.
 The western edge of the village borders Akita Prefecture.
 Much of the village is mountainous with the outer ring mountains of Lake Towada, including Mt.
 Okomagatake (1,144 m) and Mt.
 Toraidake (1,159 m).
 The village area extends along National Route 454, which connects Hachinohe, Aomori Prefecture and Lake Towada.